What to do after an Accident

 - develop a list of property damaged and/or persons injured.

-At the earliest possible time, as required by your insurance contract, please report the occurrence to IRMS or directly to your insurance company, using one of the following means:
+At the earliest possible time, please report the occurrence directly to your insurance company, or to IRMS using our Claims Reporting webpage or by calling your Client Service Manager.